cranjesh/images-test/TheSoldiersLegacyThorough.md

 Inside, William's study was a stark contrast to Edward's orderly workspace.
 The room was cluttered with papers, ledgers stacked haphazardly, a half-filled brandy glass abandoned near an inkwell.
 A faint tang of pipe smoke lingered, mingling with the musty scent of old books.
 William himself stood by the window, arms crossed, staring out as though deep in thought.

-At our entrance, he turned, his sharp features hardening further.
+At our entrance, he turned, his sharp features hardening.

-"Mr Holmes, Dr Watson," he greeted tersely, gesturing to the chairs opposite his desk.
+"Mr. Holmes, Dr. Watson," he greeted tersely, gesturing to the chairs opposite his desk.
 "I assume this visit concerns my brother's untimely demise—or perhaps the inheritance?"

 Holmes took a seat with calm precision.
-"Both, Mr Blackwood.
+"Both, Mr. Blackwood.
 Specifically, the disappearance of your brother's chest and its implications for the estate."

 William's lips curled into a sneer as he leaned back in his chair.
 "Implications for Katherine, you mean."
 He exhaled sharply.
 "Convenient, isn't it?
 The chest vanishes, the will goes missing, and suddenly, my dear sister-in-law's future is secured."

 I frowned at the venom in his tone.